salatfreak/pyromaniac/docs/components-stdlib.md

     local: Path,                    # local directory to copy files from
     user: int | str = None,         # user ID or name
-    group: int | str | None = ...,  # group ID or name (defaults to the same as user)
+    group: int | str | None = ...,  # group ID or name (defaults to the same as user) **fields: Any,                  # additional fields to take over as they are )
-    mode: bool = False,             # whether to copy permission bits from the original files
-    overwrite: bool = False,        # whether to set the `overwrite` field on all nodes )
 ```

-The result is intended to be added as the `storage` field.
+The result is intended to be added as an element to the `storage.trees` list.

 The *path* must be absolute unless the user name is specified, in which case
 relative paths will be interpreted relative to the user's default home